Six Great Bible Verses for Parents

 (Psalm 127: 3 NIV)

-How would our attitude to our children be different if every time we looked at them (or thought of those who are far away), we whispered a prayer of thanks to God?
-They are His gifts to us.
+How would our approach to parenting be different if every time we looked at our children (or thought of those who are away from home), we whispered a prayer of thanks to God?
+It helps to embrace them as His gifts to us.

 (2) Fix these words of mine in your hearts and minds . . .
 Teach them to your children, talking about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 (Deuteronomy 11: 18, 19 NIV)